DavidB1999/SOCCER22/README.md

 The prefix number indicates the order dependency of the code within it.
 Running a file prefixed with 02 before all 01 files will most likely cause an error.
-Files with the same prefix can be run indepently from each other. <br>
+Files with the same prefix can be run independently  from each other. <br>

 For some context on the project check out my first publication on the Success-Score.
 I learned a lot since then though :D <br>
 DOI: https://doi.org/10.2478/ijcss-2022-0009 <br>